Row-Column Mirror Symmetry for Colored Torus Knot Homology: Applications to Link Homology

+\begin{remark} In principle, this module could depend on both a choice of braid representative and the choice of marked point on each component, but in fact the result is independent of each of these choices.
+Invariance under two distinct choices of marked points on the same strand of $\beta$ follows immediately from Proposition \ref{prop: inf_cross_slide}, and Proposition \ref{prop: hy_tracelike} ensures invariance under sliding a choice of marked point from the bottom of one strand of $\beta$ to the top of another.
+Given two braids representing $\mathcal{L}$, they must be related through a finite sequence of Markov moves, and by invariance of choice of marked point, we may always insert projectors at a distant point from the regions where these moves are applied. \end{remark}

 Computations of this colored homology theory appear significantly more complicated than those of the uncolored theory at first glance, as the bounded $y$-ified Rouquier complexes $F^y(\beta)$ are replaced with semi-infinite curved complexes.
 Fortunately, the $\mathbb{Z}[u_2, \dots, u_n]$ filtration on $(P_{1^n}^y)^{\vee}$ allows us to reduce to a finite complex upon applying $HH^y$ via a homological parity argument.
-This reduction was employed to similar effect in \cite{EH19} and \cite{HM19}.
-In the interest of length, we include only that part of the proof which reduces our circumstance to the arguments of \cite{EH19} and \cite{HM19}; see those sources for further details.

 \begin{proposition} Fix integers $i, j, k \geq 0$, let $n = i + j + k$, and let $\sigma \in \mathfrak{S}^n$ be given.
-Let $X[\mathbb{Y}] \in \mathcal{Y}_{\sigma}^b(R_n-\text{Bim})$ be such that $HHH^y(X \otimes (R_i[\mathbb{Y}] \sqcup (K^y_j)^{\vee} \sqcup R_k[\mathbb{Y}]))$ is supported in even homological degrees.
+Let $X[\mathbb{Y}] \in \mathcal{Y}_{\sigma}^b(R_n-\text{Bim})$ be such that $HHH^y(X[\mathbb{Y}] \otimes (R_i[\mathbb{Y}] \sqcup (K^y_j)^{\vee} \sqcup R_k[\mathbb{Y}]))$ is supported in even homological degrees.
 Then up to an overall normalization, we have

 \end{proposition}